Photojournalism: Expansion

 The printing of images in newspapers remained an isolated occurrence in this period.
 Photos were used to enhance the text rather than to act as a medium of information in its own right.
 This began to change with the work of one of the pioneers of photojournalism, John Thomson, in the late 1870s.
 In collaboration with the radical journalist Adolphe Smith, he began publishing a monthly magazine, Street Life in London, from 1876 to 1877.
 The project documented in photographs and text, the lives of the street people of London and established social documentary photography as a form of photojournalism.
 Instead of the images acting as a supplement to the text, he pioneered the use of printed photographs as the predominant medium for the imparting of information, successfully combining photography with the printed word.

-On March 4, 1880, The Daily Graphic (New York) published the first halftone (rather than engraved) reproduction of a news photograph.
+On 4 March 1880, the Daily Graphic in New York published the first halftone (rather than engraved) reproduction of a news photograph.

-"Geronimo's camp before surrender to General Crook, March 27, 1886: Geronimo and Natches mounted; Geronimo's son (Perico) standing at his side holding baby."
+"Geronimo's camp before surrender to General Crook, 27 March 1886: Geronimo and Natches mounted; Geronimo's son (Perico) standing at his side holding baby."
 By C. S. Fly.

 In March 1886, when General George Crook received word that the Apache leader Geronimo would negotiate surrender terms, photographer C. S. Fly took his equipment and attached himself to the military column.
 During the three days of negotiations, Fly took about 15 exposures on 8 by 10 in glass negatives.
-His photos of Geronimo and the other free Apaches, taken on March 25 and 26, are the only known photographs taken of American Indians while still at war with the United States.
+His photos of Geronimo and the other free Apaches, taken on 25 and 26 March, are the only known photographs taken of American Indians while still at war with the United States.
 Fly coolly posed his subjects, asking them to move and turn their heads and faces, to improve his composition.
-The popular publication Harper's Weekly published six of his images in their April 24, 1886 issue.
+The popular publication Harper's Weekly published six of his images in their 24 April 1886 issue.

 In 1887, flash powder was invented, enabling journalists such as Jacob Riis to photograph informal subjects indoors, which led to the landmark 1890 book How the Other Half Lives.
 By 1897, it became possible to reproduce halftone photographs on printing presses running at full speed.

-In France, agencies such as Rol, Branger and Chusseau-Flaviens (ca. 1880–1910) syndicated photographs from around the world to meet the need for timely new illustration.
+In France, agencies such as Rol, Branger, and Chusseau-Flaviens (ca. 1880–1910) syndicated photographs from around the world to meet the need for timely new illustration.
 Despite these innovations, limitations remained, and many of the sensational newspaper and magazine stories in the period from 1897 to 1927 were illustrated with engravings.
 In 1921, the wirephoto made it possible to transmit pictures almost as quickly as news itself could travel.